HTML to Slim Converter

 #content

-p This example shows you what a basic Slim file looks like.
+p This example shows what a basic Slim file looks like.

 == yield